-- The agent is starting up.

-- The agent is running.

-- The agent is stopped.

-- The agent is running but has encountered a problem.
+Icon Description 块 The agent is starting up. 为 The agent is running. .t The agent is stopped.
+The agent is running but has encountered a problem.
+See the agent log files for details, verify the agent (using the Verify button), or contact Precise Technical Support. × The agent is in failed status.
+This occurs in case the agent has problems.
+For example, in case it has crashed at least three times in an hour.
 See the agent log files for details, verify the agent (using the Verify button), or contact Precise Technical Support.

-- The agent is in failed status.
-This occurs in case the agent has problems for example, in case it has crashed at least 3 times in an hour.

-See the agent log files for details, verify the agent (using the Verify button), or contact Precise Technical Support.

-NOTE Once agent is in failed status it keeps returning this status even if the original problem is fixed.
-To recover agent from this status, fix the original problem, then start the agent using AdminPoint->Agents tab.

-Precise FocalPoint cannot retrieve the current agent status.
+Once the agent is in failed status it keeps returning this status even if the original problem is fixed.
+To recover the agent from this status, fix the original problem, then start the agent using AdminPoint>Agents tab.
+(Empty) Precise FocalPoint cannot retrieve the current agent status.
 See the Precise FocalPoint logs and the agent log files for details.
 See Viewing a log file from the Agents tab.

+You can control the way data is displayed in the table.
 You can select several agents to start/stop or refresh status.
 The following table describes the different procedures for selecting multiple agents.